modagavr/pancake-wizard/README.md

 - Enter your private key and bet amount and click "Set" button.
 Your private key is **securely** stored on your local machine.

-- Choose PancakeSwap or CandleGenie at the bottom of the bot
+- Choose PancakeSwap or DogeBets at the bottom of the bot

 - Click "Start The Bot" and just wait.
 Bot will do everything automatically.
 He will even collect the awards himself.